Appeal

 contrary to article 17 of the Constitution, which states that no one should be

-torture, violence or other treatment and
+subjected to torture, violence or other treatment and

 punishment that is cruel or degrading to human dignity: